pymatgen.util package

 Returns:

-Indices of matches, e.g., [0, 1, 2, 3].
+Indices of matches, e.g. [0, 1, 2, 3].
 Empty list if not found.

 get_angle(v1: ArrayLike, v2: ArrayLike, units: Literal['degrees', 'radians'] = 'degrees') float[source]

-Calculates the angle between two vectors.
+Calculate the angle between two vectors.

 Parameters: